dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 uses: ["code"]
 ---

-Discussions around memory safety often focus on choice of language.
-While it's clear that the vast majority of programs that do not fundamentally need to do unsafe operations, such as programs that manage an [MMU][mmu] or [memory-mapped IO][mmio], should adopt a safer language than C or C++.
-For programs that need to be native, this can be Rust, Zig, Jai or others.
-If you can handle a garbage collector, there's plenty of options with performance.
-And if you don't care about efficiency at all, there's Typescript and Python.
-Not all of these languages are as "safe" as Rust, but _all_ are better than C and C++, at minimum because the tooling doesn't actively hate the developer[^1].
-I don't want to wade into that discussion here.

-Choosing a language is inherently a decision that is made at the start of a project.
+Discussions around memory safety often focus on choice of language, and how the language can provide memory safety guarantees.
+Unfortunately, choosing a language is inherently a decision that is made at the start of a project.
 It is much harder to migrate an existing project in C or C++ to a safer language over time, than it is to start a new project today in a safe language.
 I'm not going to say this is impossible, or that you _can't_ or _shouldn't_ migrate existing programs to safer languages.
-And sometimes people just do things in open-source, and that's [part of the fun of it][avery-gift].
+And sometimes people [just do things in open-source][fish-rewrite], and that's [part of the fun of it][avery-gift].

-\TODO connect back to why this question is related to the previous
+But given that we have a limited amount of total effort, where should we be looking at rewriting code in memory safe languagues, how can we apply rewrites effectively, and in what cases do we need to go even _beyond_ compile-time memory safety?
+And what does this have to do with in-process sandboxes?

+## Defining the category

-But it's clear that memory safety is more important to some projects than others.
+Memory safety is more important to some projects than others.
 Let's break that down into three categories: programs, platforms, and insane bullshit[^2].

-\TODO get a definition of RCE in here somewhere

 ### Programs

 Most programs do not need to be rewritten or migrated to a memory-safe language.
+The primary risk from a memory safety bug is that it is vulnerability that can give an attacker the ability to remotely execute code (RCE).
+The secondary risk is that memory-safety vulnerabilities might [leak data to a remote attacker][heartbleed], even if they don't allow for RCE.

 If a program primarily runs on a single computer or a server, does not talk to _arbitrary_ network or hardware clients, and does not execute untrusted code, there is limited security benefit to removing memory-safety vulnerabilities.
-There may be ecosystem benefits to [migrating tools like coreutils to Rust][alex-coreutils], but `ls` is not an entry nor LPE vector.
+Programs with constrained attack surfaces that aren't used in security-relevant contexts will not have a history of security vulnerabilities due to memory unsafety, and so making them memory safe will not reduce the number of vulnerabilities.
+There may be ecosystem benefits to [migrating tools like coreutils to Rust][alex-coreutils], but `ls` is not an entry nor a prilege-escalation (LPE) vector, and so the security argument is pretty weak.

 I will further claim that this category includes some common server infrastructure like Postgres!
 While it is extremely important for Postgres to